NordicPlayground/ble-sdk-efm32/README.md

 ble-sdk-efm32-internal
 ======================

 Port of the Bluetooth low energy SDK for Arduino to the EFM32.
-This has been tested using the EFM32 Leopard Gecko Starter Kit(STK3600).
+It has been tested using the EFM32 Leopard Gecko Starter Kit(STK3600).
+Port is not backward compatible with Arduino, so all Arduino related files were deleted.
+If you are interested in those files please check original repo: https://github.com/NordicSemiconductor/ble-sdk-arduino

 Contents
 ----------------------

-Ported examples are located under \demos_efm\ directory.
+EFM32 ready examples are located under \demos_efm\ directory.

 Quick start guide
 ----------------------